 What to expect from the bite of a snub-nosed viper?

 The bite of this viperid is relatively serious.
 Even if the toxicity of the snub-nosed viper’s venom is lower compared to other European vipers, the amount of injected venom is substantially higher.

 In a study on the frequency of viper bites among humans in Spain, a total of 125 cases were reported between 1965 and 1980.
 The annual mortality rate on account of this reptile is between three and seven people, very low but far from negligible.

-This is a species typical to humid, sub-humid and semi-arid Mediterranean climate regions.
-It prefers dry rocky areas covered by thicket, but also forests, steep slopes and stone walls with some vegetation to separate them from crop fields and meadows.
+This is a species typical of humid, sub-humid and semi-arid Mediterranean climate regions.
+It prefers dry rocky areas covered by thicket, but also forests, steep slopes and stone walls with some vegetation to separate it from crop fields and meadows.